Wokingham (constituency)

-Wokingham is a constituency of the Parliament of the United Kingdom, located in the English county of Berkshire.
-From its creation in 1950 until 2024, it was represented solely by Conservatives, most notably, John Redwood, who held his position from 1987 until 2024 when he stepped down following the dissolution of parliament.
+Wokingham is a constituency in the House of Commons of the UK Parliament, located in the English county of Berkshire.
+From its creation in 1950 until 2024, it was represented solely by Conservatives, most notably John Redwood, who held his position from 1987 until 2024 when he stepped down following the dissolution of parliament.

 Since 4 July 2024, Wokingham has been represented by Clive Jones, a Liberal Democrat.

 Constituency profile

 The seat covers the prosperous town of Wokingham, the southern suburbs of Reading, and a rural area to the west.
 Residents are significantly wealthier than the UK average, reflected in high property prices.
 In 2019 the area was ranked as the least deprived constituency in the UK.

 History

 Originally, Wokingham was part of a larger constituency of Berkshire, which returned two Members of Parliament (MPs), increased to three in the Reform Act 1832.
 In the Redistribution of Seats Act 1885 Berkshire was divided into three county constituencies, Northern (Abingdon), Southern (Newbury), and Eastern (Wokingham), and two borough constituencies, Reading and New Windsor, each returning one member.
 The constituency was abolished under the Representation of the People Act 1918 being largely replaced by the newly created Windsor Division, with the town of Wokingham itself being added to the Newbury Division.

 The second version of the seat was created for the 1950 general election.
 From 1983, its borders have gradually been moved westwards as new constituencies were created in the east of the county.

-The constituency has been represented since 1987 by the high-profile Conservative John Redwood, having continuously elected Conservative MPs with comfortable majorities throughout its history.
+The constituency was represented from 1987 by the high-profile Conservative John Redwood, having continuously elected Conservative MPs with comfortable majorities throughout its history.
 However, in 2019, the majority was drastically reduced to 11.9% from 31.5% in 2017 (and 43.2% in 2015) when Redwood was challenged by the Liberal Democrat candidate, Philip Lee, who had been the Conservative MP for the neighbouring constituency of Bracknell.

 In December 2023, the Labour Party included the seat in its published list of 211 non-battleground seats, suggesting they did not see it as winnable.
 On 24 May 2024, two days after announcement of the date of the 2024 UK general election, and just 40 days before the actual date, John Redwood announced he would not be standing again, saying that he had 'other things I wish to do'.
 The 2024 election result saw Clive Jones of the Liberal Democrats take the seat – the first non-Conservative to do so in the seat's history.